Veldt Monorail

 In early September 1967, a sinkhole opened up on the veldt near the monorail.
 Drilling rigs were brought in and tests were done to see if there was any danger to the monorail supports.

 By early 1970, the attraction was listed simply as Monorail.
-While the park itself didn’t charge an admission fee to this point, the monorail was a separate charge of $1.50 for adults, and 75¢ for children under 12.
+While the park itself didn’t charge an admission fee to this point, the monorail was a separate charge of $1.50 for adults and 75¢ for children under 12.
 It was described in a brochure from that year as a 1 1/3 mile tour with eye-level views of various species across Wild Animal Kingdom.

 Starting in July 1970, the charge to ride the monorail was reduced as a general admission charge was instituted for guests to access the park.

+A newspaper ad in June 1972 referred to the ride as Monorail Safari.
 Maps in 1974 listed the Monorail Safari as an Inner Veldt Tour bringing guests up close to lions, zebras, giraffes, and hundreds of other animals.

 In 1988, the monorail trains were upgraded to a new, air-conditioned model.